-For certain oil and natural gas properties, where the Company serves as operator, the Company receives production proceeds from the purchaser and further distributes such amounts to other revenue and royalty owners.
-Production proceeds that the Company has not yet distributed to other revenue and royalty owners are reflected as revenue payable in the consolidated balance sheets.
+For certain oil and natural gas properties, where the Company serves as operator, the Company receives production proceeds from the purchaser and further distributes such amounts to other working interest and royalty owners.
+Production proceeds that the Company has not yet distributed to other working interest and royalty owners are reflected as revenue payable in our consolidated balance sheets.